PelionIoT/pelion-ready-example/README.md

     Downloading: [+++- ] 6 %
     ```

-1. When the download completes, the firmware is verified.
-If everything is OK, the firmware update is applied.
+    When the download completes, the firmware is verified.
+If everything is OK, the firmware update is applied, the device reboots and attemps to connect to Pelion cloud again.
+The `<endpoint ID>` should be preserved.

-## Testing Configurations
+## Automated testing

 Simple Mbed Cloud Client provides Greentea tests to test your platform.
 In `mbed_app.json` there is an example configuration to pass to these tests, which include the following parameters: